N.C. A&T Alumnus Riley Receives Patent-Pending for Fashion Technology Invention

 Dixon is passionate about her alma mater.
 She has served in numerous leadership capacities across A&T alumni chapters since 2004.
 As president of the New York City Alumni chapter, she led two successful fundraisers which resurrected scholarship awards for the chapter.
 She co- founded and remains an active leader for A&T’s Northern Virginia Alumni Chapter where she serves as recording secretary.
 Her efforts have strengthened its operations, recruitment, membership, and visibility in the community.

-As a member of Alpha Kappa Alpha Sorority Incorporated, Dixon has served as scholarship committee chair and co-chair and led youth leadership initiatives to develop such skills in both high school and middle school students through experiential learning.
+As a member of Alpha Kappa Alpha Sorority Inc., Dixon has served as scholarship committee chair and co-chair and led youth leadership initiatives to develop such skills in both high school and middle school students through experiential learning.
 In honor of her mother, she established the Jean Rose Developers Endowment at A&T.

 Julia S. Brooks Achievement Award

-She has worked in both Fortune 500 and small business organizations in several leadership positions including global management responsibility for Diversity Construction Management at-risk projects, business development management with emphasis on creating new and continuing existing client and end user relationships, and in information technology program and project management roles focusing on application integration, implementation, and customer support.
+Mittman has worked in both Fortune 500 and small business organizations in several leadership positions including global management responsibility for Diversity Construction Management at-risk projects, business development management with emphasis on creating new and continuing existing client and end user relationships, and in information technology program and project management roles focusing on application integration, implementation, and customer support.

 Mittman is also a champion of higher education, and has worked diligently to provide and promote internships, mentorship and scholarship opportunities for minorities across corporate and community settings.

-A member of the Durham Aggie Alumni organization, Mittman has served on numerous boards and committees to raise and distribute student scholarship funds, strengthen the Aggie Athletic Association Foundation, mentor school of business students and serve her Delta Sigma Theta Sorority, Inc. chapter as vice president, co-chair of membership services and co-chair of the physical and mental health committee.
+A member of the Durham (North Carolina) Aggie Alumni organization, Mittman has served on numerous boards and committees to raise and distribute student scholarship funds, strengthen the Aggie Athletic Association Foundation, mentor school of business students and serve her Delta Sigma Theta Sorority, Inc. chapter as vice president, co-chair of membership services and co-chair of the physical and mental health committee.

-A self-proclaimed born-and-bred Aggie, Mittman and her husband, fellow Aggie Benjamin Mittman, Jr. '01, are proud to continue their Aggie legacy through their son, Benjamin "Tre" Mittman III, Class of 2028 and a student-athlete on the Aggie football team.
+A self-proclaimed born-and-bred Aggie, Mittman and her husband, fellow Aggie Benjamin Mittman Jr. '01, are proud to continue their Aggie legacy through their son, Benjamin "Tre" Mittman III, Class of 2028 and a student-athlete on the Aggie football team.
 Their youngest, Bryson Mittman, is an Aggie-in-training.

 Dr. Velma Speight Young alumna Award